-What is the Difference: Screw Bits – Phillips vs. Pozidriv
+What’s the Difference: Phillips vs. Pozidriv Bits

 Despite their similar appearance, these two systems are not interchangeable

 There’s a wide variety of drive systems in the hardware world.
 Most of us have a healthy collection of bits, ranging from star-drive to square-drive to hex.
 It’s easy to spot the differences between most of the styles, but two that are commonly mixed up—even by the more experienced—are the Phillips and Pozidriv bits.
 Despite their similar appearance, these two systems are not interchangeable.
 Here’s how to tell the difference between them.
 No matter which type you use, a magnetized bit holder can make driving screws a little easier.
 And while Phillips and Pozidriv bits are still common, some carpenters now prefer Torx-drive fasteners, such as GRK screws.

 It makes no difference when you’re tightening a cup hinge on a cabinet door, but the Phillips design wasn’t actually invented by someone named Phillips.
 Rather, John Thompson applied for a patent in 1932 and later sold his design to Henry Phillips.
 It was Phillips who then formed a new company, improved the design, and worked to get the drive system to become the standard in numerous industries, especially automotive.
 The key improvements of the Phillips system over the slotted system are that its bits self-center and will cam out (slip out) when a fastener is sufficiently seated.
 On a production line, these features are huge time savers.
 The most common Phillips sizes are 1, 2, and 3 (from smallest to largest), and the bits typically have “ph” indicated on them.
 The patent on the Phillips design expired in 1966, but the Phillips Screw Company has continued to improve on the cruciform-shaped drive, which has led to other drive systems from the same company, such as the Pozidriv.